augm-dev/augm-it/readme.md

 `augm-it` is a developer tool to write succint, simple, and performant components for the web.
 Think of it as the "glue" between `uhtml`, `wicked-elements`, `utag`, and `esbuild`.

-Eventually, [augm.it](https://augm.it) will be an open-source component registry that can host components that are connected to a github repo that uses `augm-it`.
+Eventually, [augm.it](https://augm.it) will be an open-source component registry that can host components with code available on GitHub.

 ## Usage